ratala1/KaTeX-MathView-Swift/README.md

   let latex: String = "Find the value of $k$, if $x + 6$ is a factor of $- k + x^{3} + 16 x^{2} + 76 x$"
   mathView.loadLatex(latex)
 ```

+"$" is the default delimitter.
+If you have other character in your LaTeX expression, change the delimitter in KatexMathView.swift